jpambrun/jpx-medical/README.md

   var pixelData = tileComponents.items;
 ```

-With jpxData and Uint8Array containing the jp2 stream and pixelData the decoded Int16Array image.
+With jpxData an Uint8Array containing the jp2 stream and pixelData the decoded to an Int16Array image.